Rise-group/urban_growth_vs_public_policies/README.md

 This repository contains the data used in the research "Evaluating sensitivity of planning policy on urban growth using the Machine Learning and the SLEUTH Cellular Automata models", by ChengHe Guan, Jairo A. Gómez, Pratyush Tripathy, Juan C. Duque, Santiago Passos, Tong Cheng, and Michael Keith.

-#### "Evaluating sensitivity of planning policy on urban growth using the Machine Learning and the SLEUTH Cellular Automata models"
+#### "Evaluating the sensitivity of water protection policy on urban growth predictions using models based on machine learning and the SLEUTH CA: A case study of Jiaxing"

 ChengHe Guan <sup>1</sup> <sup>3</sup>, Jairo A. Gómez <sup>2</sup>, Pratyush Tripathy <sup>5</sup>, Juan C. Duque <sup>4</sup>, Santiago Passos <sup>4</sup>, Tong Cheng <sup>1</sup>, and Michael Keith <sup>3</sup>